 [intro]When you have completed this Guide, you will know how to use colours on your EKM online shop, learning how to find hex codes and use the Colour Picker tool.

 If you’ve not owned an online shop or website before, it’s important to learn how to identify different colours from images and text to be able to incorporate them into your project.
 Before you begin designing your EKM online shop, it's essential - especially if you've not yet designed your logo - to select a colour palette for your shop.
-Ideally, this should consist of no more than four colours that compliment each other.
+Ideally, this should consist of no more than four colours that complement each other.
 Not every colour should be used in the logo but limiting your palette to four colours helps your brand be easily identifiable, even if your logo isn't always visible in the area that your customer is currently viewing.

 [tips]If you’re still formulating the colours of your shop branding, websites such as Color-Hex are a fantastic resource.
 Simply type in the name of a colour into the search bar to see lots of different shades of that colour with the hex codes listed beneath.
 You can also click 'Palettes' on the top right-hand side of the page to see suggestions for different colours that work well together.[/tips]